appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/cloud-providers/azure.md

 :::

 :::tip
-When you "Create new key pair" while creating the instance from Appcircle server image, the downloaded private key might cause a permission error when you try to connect to the instance.
+When you "Create new key pair" while creating the instance from the Appcircle server image, the downloaded private key might cause a permission error when you try to connect to the instance.
 For instance;

 > ...
 Permissions 0644 for 'MyCICDSSHKey.pem' are too open.
-> It is required that zour private key files are NOT accessible by others.
+> It is required that your private key files are NOT accessible by others.
 > This private key will be ignored. ...

 In this case, you need to change the permissions of the private key using the below command before connecting.